 Available-for-sale financial assets are non-derivative financial assets that are either designated in this category or not classified in any of the other categories.
 They are included in non-current assets unless management intends to dispose of the investment within 12 months of the balance sheet date.
-When securities classified as available-forsale are sold or impaired, the accumulated fair value adjustments recognised in equity are included in the income statement as gains and losses from investment securities.
+When securities classified as available-for-sale are sold or impaired, the accumulated fair value adjustments recognised in equity are included in the income statement as gains and losses from investment securities.
 Interest on available-for-sale securities calculated using the effective interest rate method is recognised in the income statement as part of other income.
-Dividends on available-for-sale equity instruments are recognised in the income statement as part of other income when the Group's right to receive payment is established.
+Dividends on available-for-sale equity instruments are recognised in the income statement as part of other income.